 3. LES KARELLIS

-An ideal destination for families with very young children.
+An ideal family ski resort if you have very young children.
 The resort is car-free and the seven holiday villages are next to the ski lifts.
 Equipment for children is provided free, including cots, high chairs and baby baths.
 You can also hire a special sledge for babies and toddlers 'une luge-pousette' for getting around the resort.
 Children are accepted at the 'halte garderie' child minding centre and clubs without extra charge from the age of 3 months.
 There are special events for teenagers during the day and a disco every Thursday night . . . without parents.
 Children can start in ski school at age 4.
 If you are out on the slopes when your child's lesson comes to an end, a member of the staff will take your child to the ‘jardin des neiges' for you.
 If you want to stay together as a family, there is a snow play area open to parents and children in the centre of the resort.
 There are events and activities every night for parents and children throughout the school holidays.

 5. SERRE CHEVALIER